moerv9/sentiment/docs/1_Research.md

 </br>

 ## Choosing a programming language
 *Python* was the best choice as a programming language for this project.
-Not only had the developer a good amount of experience with it, further more offers Python the needed libraries to analyse and visualise data in a way that allows for rapid prototyping.
+Not only had the author a good amount of experience with it, further more offers Python the needed libraries to analyse and visualise data in a way that allows for rapid prototyping.
+It also has the needed wrappers for working with different trading brokers.

+Another good choice would've been JavaScript because it is most used and best for developing websites.
+However, visualisation was only one part of the project, and it is just easier to work with Python when dealing with large amount of data.
+Python offers fast prototyping with Jupyter Notebooks, where one can execute small scripts to test out functions very easily and requires less boilerplate code compared to JavaScript.
 </br>

 ---